Years of Experience

 Benefits and Perks

-Quite a few retirement plans are on offer at Kpmg Consulting, including a 401(k) plan and a company pension plan.
-Perks cover health insurance for the vast majority of survey participants and dental coverage for a large number of employees.
-Privileges also include a company cell phone, life insurance, tuition reimbursement, and a casual working environment.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a company pension plan.
+Perks cover health insurance for most respondents and dental coverage for a large number of workers.
+The company also dishes out perks such as a subsidized cell phone, life insurance, tuition reimbursement, and flexible hours.